Qutrits for physics at the LHC: Results

 First, the layout of most of the operations and logic gates is replaced with operators more suited to the new requirements.
 The declaration of new rotation gates following Eq.~(\ref{eq:transform}) based on the Gell-Mann matrices defined in Eq.~(\ref{eq:gellman}), is an essential part of this process.
 The application of rotations around the $i$ axis by an angle $\xi$ within the sphere, in conjunction with the movement of both points of the Majorana representation~\cite{Majorana}, is achieved using the exponentiation formula according to

-The CSWAP gate also requires prior manual declaration based on Eq.~(\ref{eq:swap}).
+The Controlled-SWAP gate (CSWAP) also requires prior manual declaration based on Eq.~(\ref{eq:swap}).
 Other gates, such as the generalisation of the CNOT gate and the Chrestenson gate (see Eq.~(\ref{eq:ch})), do not require manual implementation since they are available in PennyLane.
 The general structure of the model is illustrated in Fig.~\ref{fig:circuit}.

-Second, the initial 1P1Q encoding scheme is replaced by the scheme based on Majorana encoding, as presented in Eq.~(\ref{eq:encodingM}).
+Second, the initial 1P1Q encoding scheme is replaced by the scheme based on Majorana encoding, as shown in Eq.~(\ref{eq:encodingM}).
 The initial encoding scheme is extended by two more parameters related to the jet structure, thus including two more angles in addition to those presented in Sec.~\ref{sec:reference}.
-Several tests are conducted with different jet parameters added to the baseline, where the most effective combinations are those using the jet energy ($E$), the jet mass ($m$), the longitudinal impact parameter ($d_0$), and the transverse impact parameter ($d_z$), following the formalism presented in Eq.~(\ref{eq:newenco}).
+We define

+where $k$ runs over the constituent particles in a given jet and $\Delta R_{J,k} = \sqrt{(\Delta \eta)^2 + (\Delta \phi)^2}$ is the distance in the rapidity-azimuthal plane between a candidate sub-jet $J$ and a constituent particle $k$ (see Ref.~\cite{taus} for more details).
+The parameters $\tau_N$ introduce a novel jet shape also called ``N-subjettiness".
+They exploit the multi-body kinematics in the decay pattern of boosted hadronic objects and are mostly used to effectively “count” the number of sub-jets in a given jet~\cite{taus}.
+The relations $\tau_2/\tau_1$ and $\tau_3/\tau_2$ have proven to be effective discriminating variables to identify two-prong objects like boosted W, Z, and Higgs boson, and three-prong objects like boosted top quarks, respectively.
+More details on this can be found in App.~\ref{app:taus}.